-Overlake Radiation Oncology is an outpatient clinic that offers advanced radiation treatment in a comfortable setting close to home for those on the Eastside.
-Our specially trained radiation oncologists — Dr. William Brent Reece and Dr. Nicholas Serrano — provide the most recent advances in radiation therapy, enabling you to receive faster, more precise treatments with fewer side effects.
+Radiation oncology at the Overlake Cancer Center offers advanced radiation treatment in a comfortable setting close to home for those on the Eastside.
+Our specially trained radiation oncologists provide the most recent advances in radiation therapy, enabling you to receive faster, more precise treatments with fewer side effects.

 One of the most common treatments in cancer, radiation therapy is used in more than half of all cancer cases.
 Radiation is often used in combination with other treatments, such as chemotherapy and surgery.
 It is the primary treatment for many kinds of cancer.
 The type of radiation and the length of treatment vary according to the type of tumor, location of the cancer, your overall health and the stage of your disease.